SeanArchibald/scale-workshop/README.md

 ## Changelog

+### 1.0.3
+* New feature: export your tuning as a list of Deflemask 'fine tune' effect parameters.
+The resulting text file is a reference you can use when manually inputting notes into Deflemask chip music tracker.

 ### 1.0.2
 * MIDI now waits for user input before initializing (issues #56 #57)
 * Rank-2 temperament generator now assumes you want all positive/up generators by default (issue #58)